griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 cd $RNA_ASSIGNMENT/alignments/tophat
 ```

-#run cuffdiff to perform comparison
+# Run cuffdiff to perform comparison

 ```
 cuffdiff -p 8 -L Normal,Carcinoma -o $RNA_ASSIGNMENT/de/reference_only/ --no-update-check $RNA_ASSIGNMENT/expression/merged/merged.gtf normal_N02/accepted_hits.bam,normal_N03/accepted_hits.bam,normal_N06/accepted_hits.bam carcinoma_C02/accepted_hits.bam,carcinoma_C03/accepted_hits.bam,carcinoma_C06/accepted_hits.bam
 ```

-Q9) Are there any significant differentially expressed genes?
+**Q9.)** Are there any significant differentially expressed genes?
 What about the PCA3?

-A) Due to the small sample size, the *PCA3* signal is not significant at the adjusted p-value level.
+**A9.)** Due to the small sample size, the *PCA3* signal is not significant at the adjusted p-value level.
 You can try re-running the above exercise on your own by using all of the samples in the original data set.
 Does including more samples change the results?

-Q10) What plots can you generate to help you visualize this gene expression profile
+**Q10.)** What plots can you generate to help you visualize this gene expression profile

-A) The CummerBund package provides a wide variety of plots that can be used to visualize a gene’s expression profile or genes that are differentially expressed.
+**A10.)** The CummerBund package provides a wide variety of plots that can be used to visualize a gene’s expression profile or genes that are differentially expressed.
 Some of these plots include heatmaps, boxplots, and volcano plots.
 Alternatively you can use custom plots using ggplot2 command or base R plotting commands such as those provided in the supplementary tutorials

 | [[Previous Section|Solutions]]       | [[This Section|Integrated-Assignment]] | [[Next Section|Proposed-Improvements]]   |
 |:------------------------------------------------------------:|:--------------------------:|:-------------------------------------------:|
 | [[Practical Exercise Solutions|Solutions]] | [[Integrated Assignment|Integrated-Assignment]]    | [[Proposed Improvements|Proposed-Improvements]] |